Training-Free Vector Quantization via Gaussian VAEs: Conclusion Discussion

 \section{Conclusion \& Discussion}

-In this paper, we propose \textbf{Gaussian Quant (GQ)}, an extremely simple yet effective technique that converts a pre-trained Gaussian VAE into a VQ-VAE without any additional training.
-Theoretically, we show that when the logarithm of the GQ codebook size exceeds the bits-back coding bitrate of the Gaussian VAE, a small quantization error is achieved.
-In addition, we propose a target divergence constraint (TDC) to implement GQ effectively.
-Empirically, we demonstrate that GQ outperforms previous discrete VAEs, such as VQGAN, FSQ, LFQ, and BSQ \citep{van2017neural,mentzer2023finite,yu2023language,zhao2024image}.
-Furthermore, our TDC also improves the performance of TokenBridge \citep{wang2025bridging}.
+In this paper, we propose \textbf{Gaussian Quant (GQ)}, a simple yet effective method that constructs a VQ-VAE by first training a constrained Gaussian VAE then converting it into a VQ-VAE.
+The conversion process involves generating codebook from pure Gaussian noise and matching the posterior mean.
+Theoretically, we show that when the logarithm of the GQ codebook size exceeds the bits-back coding bitrate of the Gaussian VAE, the resulting quantization error is small.
+To train a constrained Gaussian VAE for effective conversion, we introduce the target divergence constraint (TDC).
+Empirically, GQ outperforms prior discrete VAEs, including VQGAN, FSQ, LFQ, and BSQ \citep{van2017neural,mentzer2023finite,yu2023language,zhao2024image}, and TDC further improves the performance of TokenBridge \citep{wang2025bridging}.

-We limit our evaluation of GQ to the standard SD3.5 UNet \citep{Esser2024ScalingRF} and the BSQ-ViT architecture.
-Additionally, we restrict the bpp range to $0.22$–$1.00$, which extends the BSQ's original range of $0.25$–$0.50$ bpp.
-We acknowledge that there are several highly competitive VQ-VAEs that adopt multi-scale or residual architectures \citep{Tian2024VisualAM,Han2024InfinitySB} or study the low bpp regime (bpp $\leq 0.2$) \citep{Yu2024AnII,Sargent2025FlowTT,zhang2025quantizethenrectifyefficientvqvaetraining}.
-However, in this paper, we use standard architectures and a typical bpp range to focus on the core aspects of the quantization method.
-Additionally, we focus on achieving a good trade-off between bitrate and reconstruction quality, leaving the complex relationship between reconstruction and generation performance to future works \citep{wang2024image,xiong2025gigatok,hansen2025learnings}.
+One disadvantage of GQ is that it is more complex to implement and contains additional hyper-parameter on top of VQ.
+However, it is noteworthy that GQ also eliminates the need of STE, codebook loss, commitment loss and entropy loss.
+We acknowledge that several highly competitive VQ-VAEs employ multi-scale or residual architectures \citep{Razavi2019GeneratingDH,Lee2022AutoregressiveIG,Tian2024VisualAM,Han2024InfinitySB}.
+In this work, however, we use a standard single-scale architecture to focus on the core aspects of the quantization method.
+Furthermore, recent studies show that strong reconstruction does not necessarily imply strong generation, and achieving good generation often requires feature alignment \citep{wang2024image,xiong2025gigatok,hansen2025learnings}.
+Here, we focus on reconstruction and leave the exploration of the complex relationship between reconstruction and generation performance to future work.